Elopak

 Elopak is a Norwegian company producing cartons for liquids, starting with aseptic gable top cartons for milk.
 The company was founded in 1957 by Johan Henrik Andresen and Christian August Johansen as a European licensee of Pure-Pak, the Elopak name standing for European License Of PURE-PAK.
 In 1987, Elopak bought the Ex-Cell-O Packaging Systems Division from which it was originally a licensee, and hence got full ownership of Pure-Pak.

+The CEO of the company was Bjørn Flatgård from 1996 until his resignation in 2007.
+The current CEO is Thomas Körmendi.
+Körmendi joined the company in 2018.

-In 2003, the company had approximately 2,500 employees and a revenue of about 4 billion Norwegian Kroner, and is the world's third largest supplier of packaging for beverages.
+In 2003 the company had some 2500 employees and a revenue of about 4 billion Norwegian Kroner, and is the world's third largest supplier of packaging for beverages.

 All production now takes place outside Norway.
+It is instead produced in Finland.
 The company's headquarters are in Spikkestad.

 The company is currently owned by the investment company Ferd AS.